- Pupil Behavior – Administrative Regulation 5150

 If either the complainant or the alleged harasser is not satisfied with the findings contained in the investigator’s report, s/he may appeal.
 Each appeal should be in the form of a letter.
 For purposes of this regulation, work day is defined as the days in when the district office is open for business to the public.

-- First Appeal – Within ten work days following the receipt of the investigator’s determination, the appeal is made with the appropriate District official: Assistant Superintendent, Human Resources for cases involving any adults and/or Coordinator of Pupil Services for cases involving students only.
+- First Appeal – Within ten work days following the receipt of the investigator’s determination, the appeal is made with the appropriate District official: Assistant Superintendent, Human Resources for cases involving any adults and/or Coordinator of Student Services for cases involving students only.
 Upon a review of the case, the District official will respond in writing within ten work days.

 - Second Appeal – Within ten work days following the receipt of the District’s written response, the appeal is made to the Superintendent if the complaining party is unsatisfied.